pestrela/music/traktor/README.md

   * source: https://www.gtlaw-amsterdamlawblog.com/2018/11/another-privacy-regulation-but-this-time-on-non-personal-data/

 2) **Perpetual bought licenses** do not transfer to subscription model:
-* I've bought a rekordbox performnce, rekordbox video and RMX pack to use in my SX2
+* I've bought a rekordbox performance (149 USD), rekordbox video (99USD)and RMX pack (9.9USD) to use in my SX2.
+Total cost: 260USD w/o Tax.
   * V5 licenses: https://web.archive.org/web/20200217154645/https://rekordbox.com/en/plan/pluspacks/
 * This V5 license doesn't carry over to the new subscription model
-  * Note: This is orthogonal to the hardware unlock option (https://rekordbox.com/en/support/link/)
+  * Note: This is orthogonal to the hardware unlock option (see https://rekordbox.com/en/support/link )

 ## Issues of the V6 Rekordbox migration - Minor

 The XML vendor lock is a **deal breaker** for me.\
-The dead V5 license is just annoying (there will be no V5 improvements and probably no support now).
+The dead V5 license is just annoying (there will be no V5 improvements and I don't expect any support moving forward).

 There is additional smaller issues: no search box on the explorer node; no midi mapping with modifiers, multiple actions and CFX selector;
  Still cant physically delete files from RB.
 Still hotcues do not move the floating cue.